Our rating(3.8/5)

 Rocky startups and low-volume merchants prioritising instant access to money – whether through card or cash – might prefer myPOS.

 The myPOS business model is centred around the e-money account making things easy for multichannel businesses.
-If you’re happy either using this as your main business account for money processing, or paying settlement fees, myPOS could be an effective, contract-free solution for you.
+If you’re happy using this as your main business account for money processing, myPOS could be an effective, contract-free solution.

 Customer service and myPOS Ireland reviews